Henderson Hopkins School

-The identity of the building design grew around the scale and character of the Historic row homes along Ashland Avenue, which are preserved and revitalized to serve as the school and community library.
+The identity of the building design grew around the scale and character of the historic row homes along Ashland Avenue, which are preserved and revitalized to serve as the school and community library.

-A building of its place: Henderson Hopkins reflects the scale, composition, pattern, rhythm and details of the East Baltimore’s historic row homes while conveying an identifiable modern and civic quality.
-Marble stoops were reused, facades made to step down along the street, even the ubiquitous neighborhood form-stone was reimagined in the grooved concrete pattern.
+A building of its place: Henderson Hopkins reflects the scale, composition, pattern, rhythm, and details of the East Baltimore’s historic row homes while conveying an identifiable modern and civic quality.
+Marble stoops were reused, façades made to step down along the street, even the ubiquitous neighborhood form-stone was reimagined in the grooved concrete pattern.

 Inside and out, public spaces are designed to encourage the development of motors skills, chance and planned social interactions, and collective engagements appropriate to the age groups.